Chocolate Chip Cookies

 - Preheat the oven to 200°C / 180°C fan / 400°F / Gas 6.

-- Method 1.
-Remove the balls of cookie dough from the fridge and place them on a baking tray lined with baking/parchment paper.
-Leaving space between to allow for spreading in the oven.
-I like to push down on the balls to flatten them just a little prior to baking.
+- Remove the balls of cookie dough from the fridge and place them on a baking tray lined with baking/parchment paper.
+Leaving 5cm/2" space between to allow for spreading.
+I like to push down on the balls to flatten ta little into a puck shape so they can spread more easily.
+I usually fit 6 pieces per baking tray and bake in two batches.Optionally, you can add some more chocolate pieces to the top of each cookie for that bakery-style look.

 - Baking: Bake for 12-14 minutes, until browned around the edges.